Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Horizontal Descent

-In differential geometry the horizontal descent of a smooth morphism $f:X \to Y$ of smooth manifolds is defined to be the map $\theta_f:\coprod_{x \in X} T_xX \to \coprod_{x \in X} T_{f(x)}Y$ given by $\theta_f(x,v) := (x,d(f)\vert_x (v))$, where $d(f)\vert_x (v)$ is the derivative of $f$ at $x$ in direction $v$.
+given by $\theta_f(x,v) := (x,D[f](x)\cdot v)$, where $D[f](x)$ is the derivative of $f$ at the point $x$ applied to the tangent vector $v$.
 The horizontal descent of $f$ provides a system of coordinates between the tangent bundles $TX$ and $TY$ which allows us to study the properties of $f$ local to the coordinates in $X$ and transfer these local coordinates to a subbundle of $TY$.

-The importance of this map in a general tangent category, when it exists, is difficult to overstate: not only is $\theta_f$ the pairing map of the projection $p_X:TX \to X$ and the tangent map $Tf:TX \to TY$, it also allows us to record and reflect various structural properties of $f$, as we will see throughout the paper below.
+The importance of this map in a general tangent category, when it exists, is difficult to overstate.
+Not only is $\theta_f$ the pairing map of the projection $p_X:TX \to X$ and the tangent map $Tf:TX \to TY$, it also allows us to record and reflect various structural properties of $f$, as we will see throughout the paper below.
 In this section we will study the maps $f$ in tangent categories that have a horizontal descent and begin to get to know how the horizontal descent $\theta_f$ can be used to study said maps.